hugoferreira/hugoferreira.github.com/_posts/2015-09-22-the-mu-puzzle.markdown

 > ... (an) invariant is a property, held by a class of mathematical objects, which remains unchanged when transformations of a certain type are applied to the objects.

 What would be a good invariant in this case?
 Well, starting from `MI` one needs to get rid of the `I` and create a `U`.
-Creating `U`'s is straightforward due to rule 1, but getting rid of `I`'s is trickier — rule 3 requires three `I`'s to get rid of them, and the only way to create more `I`'s is through the slightly chaotic rule 2.
+Creating `U`'s is straightforward due to rule 1 (or rule 3), but getting rid of `I`'s is trickier — rule 3 requires three `I`'s to get rid of them, and the only way to create more `I`'s is through the slightly chaotic rule 2, provided we start with any `I` in the first place.
 Getting rid of extra `U`'s is also easy due to rule 4.

 Thinking backwards, one would need to reach a state where three `I`'s exist (or any multiple of 3).
 Starting from `MI`, that has only one `I`, can we create 3 of them (or 6, 9...)?
 Here's a hint to the property we were looking for: the number of `I`'s.
 Let's state the invariant as such: